Pinus heldreichii leucodermis

 Shaping a pine artistically—in the manner of trees in Japanese gardens—requires some skill, but it isn’t difficult.
 Cut out any branches that interfere with the desired effect, shorten others, and create an upswept look by removing all twigs that grow downward.
 Cut the vertical main trunk back to a well-placed side branch to induce side growth; wire or weight branches to produce a cascade effect.

 Pines are vulnerable to air pollution, which causes abnormal needle drop and poor growth and may even kill trees.
 They are also subject to a number of diseases and pests, but healthy, well-grown plants will usually maintain their vigor with comparatively little attention.
 Many five-needle pines are subject to a blister rust (a bark disease that can be fatal) when grown in the vicinity of currants or gooseberries.
 Your Cooperative Extension Office can also offer advice concerning each tree’s adaptability to your area and any local environmental or pest problems.

 The number of available color variants, odd forms, and dwarf pines runs easily into the hundreds: seek them out at specialty nurseries.

-Native to the Balkans, Greece, Italy.
-Slow grower to 50– 75 ft. tall, 15–20 ft.wide, forming a dense, erect oval or cone shape.
+Native to the Balkans, Greece, and Italy.
+Slow grower to 50– 75 ft. tall and 15–20 ft. wide, forming a dense, erect oval or cone shape.
 Stiff, dark green needles are 2 1/2–3 1/2 in. long and held in groups of two; they persist for 5–6 years, so tree is densely foliaged.
 Narrowly oval, blue to bright brown cones 2–3 in. long are carried singly or in clusters of three.
 Young trees have pale grayish bark.